Skip to main content

 • One or more event tables

-• Events can be linked to multiple objects
+• Events link directly to multiple business objects

 • Object-to-object relationships preserved